Elliptic Double Affine Hecke Algebras: The case

-In the univariate setting, one can gain some insight from the results of \cite{OblomkovA:2004} on the traditional $C^\vee C_1$ Hecke algebra.
-This suggests in general that if one replaces $-2f$ above by $-2f+e_1+\cdots+e_k$, that this will have the effect of moving the parameters $x_1$,\dots,$x_k$ from $s_0$ to $s_n$.
-If so, then the Fourier transform would continue to extend to the noncompact elliptic DAHA in the presence of non-$t$ parameters, but would effectively swap the roles of the two roots vis-\`a-vis the parameters.
+In the univariate setting, one can gain some insight from the results of \cite{OblomkovA:2004} on the traditio\-nal~$C^\vee C_1$ Hecke algebra.
+This suggests in general that replacing $-2f$ above by $-2f+e_1+\cdots+e_k$ would have the effect of moving the parameters $x_1,\dots,x_k$ from $s_0$ to~$s_n$.
+If~so, then the Fourier transform would continue to extend to the noncompact elliptic DAHA in the presence of non-$t$ parameters, but would effectively swap the roles of the two roots vis-\`a-vis the parameters.

 This degeneration also gives strong evidence that the full $\SL_2(\Z)$ action will {\em not} extend to the elliptic DAHA (compact or not).
-Indeed, if one looks at the action of $\SL_2(\Z)$ on the corresponding surfaces in the case that the spherical algebra is abelian, one finds that it relies on the fact that the anticanonical curve at infinity is singular.
-Each generator of $\SL_2(\Z)$ blows up a singular point and then blows down a different component of the anticanonical curve, so that the anticanonical curve has the same shape and its complement has not changed, but the actual projective surface has.
+Indeed, if one looks at the action of~$\SL_2(\Z)$ on the corresponding surfaces in the case that the spherical algebra is commutative, one finds that it relies on the fact that the anticanonical curve at infinity is singular.
+Each generator of~$\SL_2(\Z)$ blows up a singular point and then blows down a different component of the anticanonical curve, so that the anticanonical curve has the same shape and its complement has not changed, but the actual projective surface has.
 Blowing up a smooth point of the anticanonical curve in general {\em does} change the complement of the anticanonical curve, and thus we cannot expect this operation to survive to the elliptic level.

 As with sheaves in general, when we take global sections in a family of sheaf categories, the fibers of the global sections can differ considerably from the global sections of the fibers.
 That is, there is a natural morphism from each fiber of the global section category to the global section category of the corresponding fiber, but this morphism can fail to be either injective or surjective.
-The failure of injectivity is particularly bad when we consider that the kernel of the map does not inherit an interpretation in terms of difference operators.
-In particular, if we have such a failure of injectivity, then we can no longer be confident that the fiber is a domain.
+The~failure of injectivity is particularly bad when we consider that the kernel of the map does not inherit an interpretation in terms of difference operators.
+In~particular, if we have such a failure of injectivity, then we can no longer be confident that the fiber is a domain.